10 Day Rainier Baker Mountaineering Course Itinerary

-Learning how to prepare, plan, and execute a summit climb is an invaluable part of this course and difficult to emulate without actually climbing a mountain.
+Learning how to prepare, plan and execute the summit climb is an invaluable part of this course and difficult to emulate without actually climbing a mountain.
 Developing a route plan, assessing the hazards, preparing one’s summit pack, climbing and descending safely through massive glaciers and seracs to an icy Cascades summit is a rewarding experience with breathtaking views in every direction.
 Furthermore, it is a demanding day, both physically and mentally, which provides great training for more advanced objectives students may encounter later in their climbing careers.

 The course changes dynamics at this point and we pick up two additional guides to ensure we are climbing at a safe ratio.
 Mount Rainier, and the Kautz Glacier, is an intermediate climb, one accessible to most students with the skills they developed over the previous six days.
 Often times, in our other courses guides are able to continue to exist in full instructional mode and even get the students out in front, leading the rope teams.
 However, this is not the case with our ten day course.
 In order to safely and efficiently climb Mount Rainier, guides switch from a teaching mode to a guiding mode; in addition to cooking breakfasts and dinners.
 That being said, we still have plenty of opportunity to learn and guides make a strong effort to engage the students leadership skills whenever possible.